Risk Factors for Wandering and Elopement in Nursing Homes

 If modifications are needed to make the nursing home safer for residents, they should be implemented as quickly as possible.
 Adding more signs, creating a simpler layout, and having sufficient exits are good starts.

-Better security measures and designated safe areas should also be in place to protect residents from neglect and abuse.
+Better security and designated safe areas should also be in place to protect residents from neglect and abuse.
 With better security, patients are less likely to get hurt when walking around the facility unsupervised.

 Staff Training and Education